Revenue Recognition Rule Implementation: A 7-Step Guide

 • Backup: Always maintain a backup of your data before starting the migration process.

-Step 5: Configure the Software
+Step 5: Configure Your New Software

 Configure the software to meet your specific needs.
 This may include: